Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: THz-field strengths

-The first row of Fig.~\ref{FIG:thz_field_strength} shows the THz-field strengths for 12 of the 36 repeated polarimetry experiments without THz-field attenuation.
+The first row of Fig.~\ref{FIG:thz_field_strength} shows the THz-field strengths for 12 of the 36 repeated polarimetry experiments without attenuation of the THz field.
 The four columns show respectively the THz-field strengths for four NIR-laser polarizations: a left-handed circular polarization with helicity -1, a right-handed circular polarization with helicity +1, a linear polarization at $45^\circ$ to the $x$ axis, and a linear polarization at $-45^\circ$ to the $x$ axis.
-The bottom two rows of Fig.~\ref{FIG:thz_field_strength} show the smaller THz-field strengths for the other 24 polarimetry experiments, in which two wire-gird polarizers were used to attenuate the THz field.
+The bottom two rows of Fig.~\ref{FIG:thz_field_strength} show the smaller THz-field strengths for the remaining 24 polarimetry experiments, in which two wire-grid polarizers were used to attenuate the THz field.
 The angle between the two wire grids was tuned to $30^\circ$ and $60^\circ$, respectively, to obtain the THz-field strengths shown in the second and third row of Fig.~\ref{FIG:thz_field_strength}, while the polarization of the THz field in the GaAs epilayer was maintained.
 The TK power/energy meter was used to calibrate the wire-grid rotation angles.